-I have looked and used several accounting tools and always encourage small business owners to take advantage of the free trials and try out software before they commit.
+Having looked at several accounting tools, I encourage you to take advantage of the free trials and try out a software before you commit.
 If you get a tool that is too robust or complicated for what you need and want, which seems to be the case for many who get QuickBooks, then you will likely:

 - Not use it

-- Use it incorrectly and need to spend money having a bookkeeper or accountant fix it and set-it up correctly.
+- Use it incorrectly and need to spend more money having a bookkeeper or accountant to fix it and set-it up correctly.

-- Profit and Loss Statement – This is the one of the most important statement that you need to send to your CPA to complete your small business taxes.
-If you are creating and sending invoices to clients through Freshbooks, collecting payments online and correctly marking paid if you received cash/check, and managing expenses with correctly assigned categories, then you have all the data needed to populate a Profit and Loss Statement (P&L) within seconds, and make tax season a non-event.
+- Reports Can Be Sent to CPA (i.e. Profit and Loss Statement) – All the reports that your CPA needs to complete your taxes, including the Profit and Loss Statement, are available for you to print or send directly to your CPA.
+If you are creating and sending invoices to clients through FreshBooks, collecting payments online and correctly marking paid if you received cash/check, and managing expenses with correctly assigned categories, then you have all the data needed to populate a Profit and Loss Statement (P&L) within seconds, and make tax season a non-event.

 - Generate P&L: Go to Reports, Select Profit and Loss (P&L), and a P&L Statement is instantly generated on the screen.